-It’s the best incentive in solar – but it won’t be here forever
+It’s the best incentive in solar – and now it’s locked in through 2032

 Clean, sustainable solar energy is good for America and the planet.
 That’s why the federal government and many state governments have created incentive programs to promote solar adoption and make going solar more affordable for more people.
 By far the most important solar incentive currently available is the Federal Solar Investment Tax Credit (ITC).
 Every homeowner considering solar needs to know about this incentive, which can currently allow you to knock off more than a quarter of the cost of your solar installation.